msgpack/msgpack-cli/README.md

     1. If you want to build unit test assemblies, install NuGet and then restore NUnit packages.
 2. Run:

+    msbuild MsgPack.sln

+  Or (for .NET 3.5 drops, Silverlight 4 drops, and Silverlight 5 drops):

+    msbuild MsgPack.compats.sln

+  Or (for Windows Phone 7.1 drops):

-    msbuild MsgPack.csproj
+    msbuild MsgPack.wp7.sln

-Or open MsgPack.sln in your IDE and run build command in it.
+Or open one of above solution files in your IDE and run build command in it.

 ### For Mono